Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Methodology

 \textit{\underline{Repair.}} A new candidate $\{\theta_i\}_\text{new'}$ from the previous two steps might no longer satisfy the token budget constraint, $\Theta_\$$.
 This repair step would ensure that the total token budget falls within the acceptable range, $[0.9\Theta_\$, 1.1\Theta_\$]$.
 If the total budget exceeds the upper bound, we randomly decrease one or more $\theta_i$.
 Conversely, if the total budget is below the lower bound, we randomly increase one or more $\theta_i$ values until the constraint is met, as shown in \Fig{fig:ea_algorithm}.

 \paragraph{Generality.} Standard EA typically requires generating ground truth videos for multiple sample prompts, which introduces additional computational overhead.
 In our implementation, we simply select 4 prompts from different genres.
 While including more prompts could theoretically improve generalization, we observe that it leads to minimal improvement in search outcomes while substantially increasing the search cost.
 The reason is that different prompts often exhibit a similar robustness trend as shown in \Fig{fig:prompt_mse}.
 Specifically, for each prompt, we skip one timestep during the denoising process and calculate the MSE loss against the ground truth.
-By sweeping all the timesteps, we find that different prompts show a similar MSE trend on both OpenSora (\Fig{fig:os2s_mse}) and Wan (\Fig{fig:wan2s_mse}).
+By sweeping the timesteps, we find that different prompts show a similar MSE trend on both OpenSora and Wan (\Fig{fig:prompt_mse}).